-The course reader includes all of the lecture slides, handouts, and recent midterm exams.
-Video recordings of lectures have been posted on .
+Download the course reader, which includes all lecture slides, all handouts, and recent midterm exams.

-In the graduate curriculum, this course may be applied to an MSEE degree provided that it is taken for letter grade and a grade of at least B- is received.
-Up to two undergraduate courses may be applied toward an MSEE degree, subject to the approval of the curriculum track academic advisor.
-Undergraduate courses do not apply to the coursework requirements for a PhDEE degree.
+In the graduate curriculum, this course may be applied to an MSECE degree provided that it is taken for letter grade and a grade of at least B- is received.
+Up to two undergraduate courses may be applied toward an MSECE degree, subject to the approval of the curriculum track academic advisor.
+Undergraduate courses do not apply to the coursework requirements for a PhDECE degree.

 The video recordings of lectures from spring 2014 are available on .
 These recordings along with the notes that you have taken in lecture would be helpful in reviewing lecture material.

 Student advice to get the most out of this course: